Navy Supply Corps School

-The Navy Supply Corps School (NSCS) is a 27-week training and "Basic Qualification Course" (BQC) in the United States located in Newport, Rhode Island.
-Those who complete the course become Commissioned officers in the Navy Supply Corps.
-The commanding officer is Capt.
-Jason Warner.
+The Navy Supply Corps School (NSCS), located in Newport, Rhode Island, comprises a 20-week training "Basic Qualification Course" (BQC) and other courses for newly commissioned and other Supply Corps officers in the US Navy.
+Those who successfully complete the courses are designated "Ready for Sea" in the Navy Supply Corps.

+The commanding officer currently is Captain T. Richie Jenkins, and the Executive Officer is Commander Melissa Flynn.

 History

-The origins of the Navy Supply Corps School dates back to 1905, when the Naval Pay Officers School was first created in the Navy Department in Washington DC.
+The origins of the Navy Supply Corps School dates back to 1905, when the Naval Pay Officers School was first created in the Navy Department in Washington, D.C.
 This school closed three months after opening.
 In 1918 the Officers Material School for Supply Corps was formed in Princeton University to manage the influx of new officers being qualified for assignments during World War I. The Officers Material School for Supply Corps closed along with the ending of WWI.
 In 1921 The Navy Supply Corps School of Application in Washington, D.C. had 25 students deeming its first official class.
 This school was closed three years later.

 A new Navy School was opened by Capt.
 David Potter in 1934 as the Naval Finance and Supply School in the Philadelphia Naval Shipyard.
 In 1940 the Supply Corps Naval Reserve Officers School was established in Washington, D.C.
 Ten months later the two schools merged to form the Navy Supply Corps School (NSCS) at the Harvard University Graduate School of Business in Cambridge, Massachusetts.
 1943 marked the first navy school allowing women located in Radcliffe College in Cambridge.
 This school was known as the Navy Supply Corps School for Women Accepted for Volunteer Emergency Service.

-The Naval Supply Operational Training Centre was established in 1944 in Bayonne, New Jersey but later became a part of the NSCS and renamed as such.
+The Naval Supply Operational Training Center was established in 1944 in Bayonne, New Jersey but later became a part of the NSCS and renamed as such.
 The NSCS school then transferred to Athens, Georgia in 1954 as larger facilities were required.
 The NSCS operated adjacent to the University of Georgia's University High School.
 The Athens NSCS closed in 2010 to relocate to Newport, Rhode Island.
 In January 2011, NSCS opened opposite the Naval War College in Newport, Rhode Island.
-Naval Education and Training Command, 2020).
-In 2022 Capt.
-Jason Warner relieved Capt.
-Mike York as Commanding Officer of NSCS.
+In 2024, Capt.
+T. Richie Jenkins relieved Capt.
+Jason Warner as Commanding Officer of NSCS.